Leadership Team

 Dick Co, Director

-Dick Co is a scientist, educator, and startup founder who believes in the power of entrepreneurship to improve lives and unlock the human and technological potential needed for a more resilient and equitable planet.
+Dick Co is a scientist, educator, and startup founder who believes in the power of entrepreneurship to improve lives and unlock the human and technological potential needed for a more prosperous planet.

 Dick is an Executive Scholar at the Kellogg School of Management at Northwestern University, and he holds a Ph.D. in Chemical Physics and A.M. in Chemistry and Chemical Biology from Harvard University, and a B.S. in Chemistry from the University of California, Berkeley.

-In 2021, alongside the CRI team, Deena received an Argonne Board of Governor’s Award for Distinguished Performance, and in 2022 she received an Impact Argonne award for her efforts in creating and launching the SEED program.
-Deena holds a Bachelor of Science in Business Administration and an MBA from Lewis University.
-She is also a 2021 Chicago Clean Energy Leadership Institute Fellow.
+Her contributions have earned her an Argonne Board of Governor’s Award for Distinguished Performance (2021) and Impact Argonne Awards (2022, 2023).
+Deena holds a Bachelor of Science in Business Administration and an MBA from Lewis University, is a 2021 Chicago Clean Energy Leadership Institute Fellow, and completed the Strategic Laboratory Leadership Program at the University of Chicago Booth School of Business, Executive Education (2024).

 Photo of Rachel Harris